holusojivhictor/holusojivhictor/README.md

 # Recent Projects

-I have provided access to a couple of projects below.
+I have provided access to a couple of my recent projects below.
 Go to the distribution links provided for testing.

 ## OjaNow Rider